 The Louise Dean Centre is a partnership between Catholic Family Service, Calgary Board of Education and Alberta Health Services.
-Louise Dean Centre provides pregnant and parenting teens, their children and families with educational and health care support, as well as helping them deal with the emotional and social needs that come with pregnancy and parenting.
+Louise Dean Centre provides expecting and parenting teens, their children and families with educational and health care support, as well as helping them deal with the emotional and social needs that come with pregnancy and parenting.

 Louise Dean Centre Address

 120 – 23 Street NW, Calgary, AB T2N 2P1